 VAALCO Energy Announces Successful Completion of the FSO Installation and Field Reconfiguration Project at Etame and Strong Production and Sales Volumes for Q3 2022

-/EIN News/ -- HOUSTON, Oct.
-19, 2022 (GLOBE NEWSWIRE) -- VAALCO Energy Inc. (NYSE: EGY; LSE: EGY) ("VAALCO" or the "Company") today announced successful completion of the Floating Storage and Offloading vessel (“FSO”) installation and field reconfiguration at Etame.
+HOUSTON, Oct.
+19, 2022 (GLOBE NEWSWIRE) -- VAALCO Energy Inc. EGYEGY)) ("VAALCO" or the "Company") today announced successful completion of the Floating Storage and Offloading vessel ("FSO") installation and field reconfiguration at Etame.
 Additionally, the Company disclosed strong third quarter 2022 production which was above the high-end of quarterly guidance and sales volumes that were above the midpoint of quarterly guidance.

 Highlights